-The Management Team consists of the Chief Executive Officer and Dean a.i., Chief Financial Officer, Director of Academics / Academic Coordinator MBA Programs, Associate Dean Global Education Programs, Director of Education and Executive Development, Director International Projects and Consultancies, Director of Doctoral Studies and Online Education, and the Director Human Resources and Legal Affairs.
+The Management Team consists of the Dean, the Associate Dean Global Education Programs, the Associate Dean International Projects & Consultancies, the Associate Dean Finance and Support and the Director Human Resources and Legal Affairs.
 This team has monthly meetings and they report on the strategy progress.

-The Education Board meets monthly and oversees all education related activities and issues; it gives recommendations for quality improvement on operational and strategic levels to the Director of Academics / Academic Coordinator MBA Programs, who chairs the Board.
-The Director of Academics / Academic Coordinator MBA Programs proposes the advises to the Dean, who makes the final decisions.
-The Education Board is composed of the Academic Coordinators, Director of Education and Executive Development, and a Secretary of the Education Board.
+The Education Board meets monthly and oversees all education related activities and issues; it gives recommendations for quality improvement on operational and strategic levels to the Associate Dean Global Education Programs, who chairs the Board.
+The Associate Dean Global Education Programs proposes the advises to the Dean, who makes the final decisions.
+The Education Board is composed of the Academic Coordinators, Director Global Education Programs, Manager Global Education Programs and a Secretary of the Education Board.